Thamasb/Zodiac-Quiz/README.md

 You can visit the deployeded website [here](https://thamasb.github.io/Zodiac-Quiz/).

+# Bugs

+- I missed a cpital letter in JavaSript file, after I found it

 # Deployment

 This website was developed using [GitPod](https://gitpod.io/workspaces) which was then committed and pushed to [GitHub.com](https://github.com/) using the [GitPod](https://gitpod.io/workspaces) terminal.